9 Regression Assumptions and Diagnostics

 labs(x = "Fitted value", y = "Residual")

 Notice we have added a smoothing line, which helps us check if the mean appears to deviate from 0.
-This plot looks okay: there’s a deviation on the left side, but it appears that’s only one observation pulling up the average, so it shouldn’t worry us.
+This plot looks okay: any deviations from a flat line are small, and appear to be driven by only one or two observations.

-We can also use partial residual plots to look for nonlinearity.
+To test for the errors not having mean 0—a sign that the true relationships are nonlinear—partial residual plots are easier to interpret than other residual plots.
 Partial residuals are not standardized and hence have unequal variance, but when the true relationship is nonlinear, partial residual plots may suggest what kind of transformation or additional terms could better fit the data.

 Example 9.2 (Partial residuals of a well-specified model) The regressinator provides the partial_residuals() function to obtain partial residuals.
 Because there is a partial residual vector for every predictor, we can make one partial residual plot per predictor.
 We will plot the partial residuals, a smoothed line showing their trend, and a line (or curve) for the model predictions.
-(This line is the predictor effect, as defined in Definition 7.2.)
+(This line is the predictor effect, as defined in Definition 7.3, but shifted to align with the partial residuals.)

 partial_residuals(fit) |>